Georgia Clark, published author and novel writing mentor

 • Yes.
 While the program is designed around revising a novel-length manuscript (60,000-100,000 words), I welcome writers working on novellas.
 The curriculum, feedback structure, and industry access remain the same, and the price point doesn't change.

-This isn’t arbitrary — debuts over 100K are rarely competitive in the current market, and keeping the length in range allows me to give your draft a high-quality, thorough edit.
+This isn’t arbitrary — debuts over 90K may not be competitive in the current market, and keeping the length in range allows me to give your draft a high-quality, thorough edit.

 • In extenuating circumstances, group Zoom meetings may be rescheduled.
 Every effort will be made to to ensure all writers can join the rescheduled session.
 All sessions will be recorded for anyone who can’t make a rescheduled time.